Best AI Meeting Note Takers Without a Bot: Top 10 Bot-Free Options for 2026

 Limitation: Fewer user reviews available

-6. Granola
+6. Meetgeek

 Meetgeek is known for bot‑based recording that joins calls to capture and summarize meetings.
 Some workflows can leverage manual uploads or alternate capture, but the core experience centers on a visible assistant for scheduled meetings.
 This supports robust speaker attribution and integrations, with team features for sharing and review.
 For buyers evaluating bot‑free tools, Meetgeek offers a contrast: higher visibility and structured context, with less discretion for ad‑hoc or sensitive conversations.